How To Shoot Up your website’s SEO rank over time with Link Relevance

 Anchor texts have long been a ranking factor.
 Google’s original pagerank Patent states that “Even though the text of the document itself may not match the search terms, if the document is cited by documents whose titles or backlink anchor text match the search terms, the document will be considered a match.”

 Over time, this may have been modified a bit, since Google keeps taking steps to fight gimmicky ranking strategies.
 Hence, Google’s own SEO starter guide warns against using off-topic anchor text.
 The important thing to note is that if the title and the anchor text linking to you are relevant to a discussion, Google believes your website must also be relevant and you’ll get SEO points.
 So, if I had a page optimized for keyword, “Long beach condos”, a variety of pages talking about long beach condos or living in long beach would help me rank high using a variety of topical anchor texts.
+Learn more about anchor text best practices in this post.

 Expert Pages or Hubs